Scarabol/rock-raiders-web/README.md

 - Implement raiders with improved ECS and animation system
 - Refactor job system to allow multi-carry jobs
 - Raider get tired while carrying and eat at barracks
+- Input is not processed synchronously, mouse up may be processed before mouse down is done

 ### v0.7.0 - Rockies, Slugs And Damage